jimktrains/kog/README.md

 These are predefined Objects in the system

 * Integer (Should be autoboxed to a 16-byte int for performance) (Since the main purpose of this language is microcontrollers, I'm not including a floating-point or large int type.
 There isn't any reason a floating point type couldn't be added for machines that support it.)
+* Fixed - Q16.16 fixed point decimal
-* Byte (Should be autoboxed to a 8-byte int for performance)
+* Byte - (Should be autoboxed to a 8-byte int for performance)
  * String
 * IO
  * IOPin(x)